-The most recent actuarial valuations place the Town pension liability at about \$4.4 million and the OPEB liability at about \$10.5 million.
+The most recent actuarial valuations place the Town pension liability at about \$4.4 million and the OPEB liability at about \$7.8 million.
 Recent GASB pronouncements have forced Towns to recognize these liabilities in their financial statements and thus have brought to light these significant amounts more readily than in the past.

 The Town is a member community of the Hampshire County Regional Retirement System and the System has a funding schedule in place to address this liability over the next 15 years or so.
 However, there is currently no funding process in place for the OPEB liability.
-Given the Town has put some very challenging financial issue behind it, now is the time to begin to think of what strategy to use to fund OPEB.
 We recommend that a committee is created to begin to address this.